BENEFITS AND APPLY

 In order to apply for the Fire Cadet position, candidates must meet the following initial requirements:

-- Must be at least eighteen (18) years of age to take the written exam and may not be thirty-six (36) years of age or older at the start of employment
+- Must be at least eighteen (18) years of age to take the written exam and may not be forty (40) years of age or older at the start of employment

 - Be a graduate of an accredited high school or have an equivalency certificate